openshift/assisted-service/docs/enhancements/4-nodes-cluster-deployment.md

 The biggest changes anticipated for this enhancement are:

-- Expose the manifests API through the InfraEnv CRD so that custom manifests can be added through the ZTP flow.

 - Expose the schedulable masters through the AgentClusterInstall to allow for explicitly creating schedulable masters.